Strategic Communication Campaigns for the Digital Age – COMS/STCO 658

 An exploration of the use of integrated marketing communication for strategic movement of organizations, products and services toward growth.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The purpose of this course is to provide students with a theoretical and practical understanding of the contemporary world of Advertising and Public Relations and its role in business, government, not-for-profit, and community organizations.
 It is an excellent complement to all three areas of concentration in the MA in Communications (Organizational and Interpersonal Communication, Media Studies, and Rhetorical Communication Studies) due to the theoretical framework and practical real-world application; however, this course is integral to anyone pursuing the Organizational and Interpersonal Communication track.

 Course Requirements Checklist

-The Final Exam will cover the Reading & Study material from Modules/Weeks 5–8.
-It will be open-book/open-notes, contain 50 multiple-choice questions, and will have a time limit of 2 hours and 20 minutes.
+The Quiz: Final will cover the Learn material from Module 1: Week 1 – Module 8: Week 8.
+It will be open-book/open-notes, contain 50 multiple-choice questions, and will have a time limit of 3 hours.